BanG Dream! It's MyGO!!!!!: Sequels

 Following the release of the anime's thirteenth and final episode on September 14, 2023, a direct sequel to It's MyGO!!!!!, titled BanG Dream!
 Ave Mujica, was announced.
 It was broadcast in 2025, with much of the staff and cast returning.
-A sequel to both It's MyGO!!!!! and Ave Mujica was later announced following the release of the thirteenth and final episode of Ave Mujica on March 27, 2025.
+A sequel to both It's MyGO!!!!! and Ave Mujica was later announced following the airing of Ave Mujica, and is set to premiere in January 2027 on Nippon TV and its affiliates.